Have you thought of using essential oils with the professional services you receive to help you heal from abuse?

 3 Ways To Use Essential Oils + Professional Services

 Ask your massage therapist to use essential oils during your next massage.

 When massage therapists mix combinations of essential oils into their massage oils, aromatherapy combines with the healing power of massage to promote health benefits for you, the client.

 Communicate your goals for the massage and the massage therapist can make a blend according to the intention you set.

 - When emotional strain manifests itself as physical pain, you need pain relief.
-Ask your massage therapist might mix vanilla, orange, and lavender into non-fragrant, hypoallergenic Jojoba oil to soothe your aching body.
+Ask and your massage therapist might mix vanilla, orange, and lavender into non-fragrant, hypoallergenic Jojoba oil to soothe your aching body.

 After you have cleared it with your practitioner first (in case she has sensitivities to particular scents), add drops of a particular essential oil into a diffuser before your professional cuddler arrives for your cuddle therapy appointment.
 Or perhaps, if you make the request, your cuddle therapist will prepare a blend before you arrive to the designated location for your session.

-Frankincense is a dynamic essential oil for meditative experiences.
-When mixed with Palo Santo and balsam copaiba, this blend just might become your favorite!
+Frankincense is a dynamic essential oil for meditative experiences, not to mention a super powerful treatment for arthritic joints and tired muscles affected by certain auto-immune disorders.
+When mixed with Palo Santo and balsam copaiba, frankincense might just become your favorite new essential oil!

-Similar to the preparation for an in-person cuddle session, use essentials oils for a virtual session to create a special space for yourself before going online for your appointment.
-By taking the opportunity to make a healing space for yourself, you welcome yourself as your the honored guest in your self-care appointment.
+Similar to the preparation for an in-person cuddle session, use essentials oils for a virtual session or parent coach meeting to create a special space for yourself before going online for your appointment.
+By taking the opportunity to make a healing space, you actually welcome yourself as the honored guest during your self-care appointment.

 Add ylang ylang to frankincense in the right proportions, and make your session space truly inviting.